keriganmarketing/mexicobeachsales/public/plugins/wp-mail-smtp/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 2.2.1 - 2020-07-09 =
+* Added: Gmail mailer now supports aliases.
+* Added: Support both old PHPMailer v5 (WordPress <=5.4) and PHPMailer v6 (WordPress >=5.5).
+* Changed: Pepipost mailer is now using the native API v5 instead of the SendGrid migration API.
+* Fixed: Incorrect Mailgun Domain Name option was not showing an email delivery error.
+* Fixed: Empty debug errors for the Sendinblue mailer are no more.
+* Fixed: Properly compare From Email option value with a correct default email address from WP core.

+= 2.1.1 - 2020-06-08 =
+* Changed: Remove current automatic default reply-to address and add WP filter `wp_mail_smtp_processor_set_default_reply_to` for setting default reply-to addresses.
+* Changed: Improve description for several options with links to an article about how to properly use constants.
+* Fixed: PHP parse error connected to Monolog library on PHP versions < 7.x.

+= 2.1.0 - 2020-06-04 =
+* Added: Async/scheduled tasks management support.
+* Added: New warning notification for selecting the "Default (none)" mailer and saving the plugin settings.
+* Changed: Set the original From Email as Reply-To address if it was overwritten by the Force From Email option.
+* Changed: The Force From Email option is now enabled by default, for new plugin installs.
+* Changed: Reply-To header is now set when not provided, equals to From Name/Email.
+* Fixed: Display a non-empty PHPMailer error when some non-SMTP mailers generate errors.
+* Fixed: Display a more accurate message, when the "channel - not found" error is triggered by SMTP.com API.
+* Fixed: Save and display debug errors for the "Other SMTP" mailer.
+* Fixed: Improve the debug details for the "Invalid address (setFrom)" error in the Email Test tab.
+* Fixed: Improve the debug details for SMTP CA verification fail, Gmail Guzzle requirements, and Gmail invalid grant errors.
+* Fixed: Improve the uninstall cleanup procedure.

+= 2.0.1 - 2020-05-07 =
+* Changed: Improved description of the "Do Not Send" plugin option.
+* Fixed: Due to Pepipost API changes we now convert new lines so they are preserved in plain text emails.
+* Fixed: Downgrade internal Guzzle dependency to 6.4 to temporarily fix compatibility issues with WordPress and Guzzle 6.5.
+Affects Gmail mailer.

+= 2.0.0 - 2020-04-27 =
+* IMPORTANT: Support for PHP 5.2-5.4 has been discontinued.
+If you are running one of those versions, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v2.0.
+Failure to do that will disable WP Mail SMTP functionality.
+* Added: new mailer - SMTP.com integration.
+* Changed: Plugin filters that change the FROM Name/Email in emails are now always running last.
+* Fixed: `false` value of the `WPMS_SMTP_AUTH`/`WPMS_SMTP_AUTOTLS` constants was not properly handled in UI.
+* Fixed: various minor code and internal links improvements.

+= 1.9.0 - 2020-03-23 =
+* Added: Add various Status tests and Info section on Tools > Site Health page.
+* Added: Notify admin if there are unsaved changes in plugin admin area options.
+* Fixed: Test email now has a proper bottom margin for better look.
+* Changed: Update "About us" plugin page with relevant information.
+* Changed: Save default WordPress FROM Email address when incorrect FROM Email address is saved by a user.

+= 1.8.1 - 2019-12-13 =
+* Fixed: Revert Guzzle version to 6.4.1 because Sendinblue and Gmail mailers may experience issues under certain circumstances while sending emails (not all sites are affected).
+* Fixed: Make compatible the WordPress PhpMailer class inline attachments management with the Sendgrid API.

+= 1.8.0 - 2019-12-12 =
+* Added: New recommended mailer: Pepipost.
+* Added: "Suggest a Mailer" link in a list of mailers to send us your ideas about new ones.
+* Fixed: Sendgrid: Content ID for attachments missing.
+* Changed: Timeout to HTTP requests (pepipost, sendgrid, mailgun), same as max_execution_time, to prevent fails when sending emails with big attachments.

+= 1.7.1 - 2019-11-11 =
+* Fixed: Compatibility with WordPress 5.3.
+* Fixed: `Processor::get_default_email()` always returns empty value when server incorrectly configured.

+= 1.7.0 - 2019-10-24 =
+* Added: Add a new constant `WPMS_DO_NOT_SEND` to block email sending.
+* Fixed: Default email (wordpress@example.com) rewriting in CLI mode.
+* Fixed: Incorrect conflicts detection with certain plugins.
+* Fixed: various typos in plugin settings.

+= 1.6.2 - 2019-09-02 =
+* Fixed: Race condition when loading with certain plugins, that send emails very early.
+Makes email delivery more reliable.

+= 1.6.0 - 2019-08-21 =
+* Added: New transactional mailer: Sendinblue.
+* Added: Educate users to use transactional mailers for better deliverability.
+* Added: New option and filter to disable admin area delivery error notices.
+* Changed: Hide private API key saved in the DB for API based mailers using `input[type=password]`.
+* Changed: Update links to various docs, pointing now to https://wpmailsmtp.com.

 = 1.5.2 - 2019-07-18 =
 * Fixed: "Redirect URI mismatch" error for "Gmail" mailer when trying to re-authorize an account that was initially created with version < v1.5.0.